 \subsection{Dynamic Ego-Centric Graph Representation}

 To formalize the time-varying interaction structure, the observation of the $k$-th UAV is modeled as a dynamic \textit{ego-centric graph} $\mathcal{G}_k(t) = (\mathcal{V}_k(t), \mathcal{E}_k(t))$.
-The node set $\mathcal{V}_k(t)$ incorporates the ego-UAV itself, the fixed Ground Base Station (GBS), and a dynamic set of neighboring UAV agents $\mathcal{N}_k(t)$ located within the communication range $R_{\mathrm{comm}}$.
-Crucially, in high-mobility scenarios, the cardinality of the neighbor set $|\mathcal{N}_k(t)|$ is highly volatile.
-As UAVs and users adjust their positions or when a node failure occurs, topological links are frequently established or broken.
-Standard MLPs struggle to process such variable-length inputs efficiently because they often require zero-padding that introduces computational waste or numerical noise.
-In contrast, our graph-based formulation allows the critic to naturally handle these topological fluctuations without structural modification.
+The node set $\mathcal{V}_k(t)$ incorporates the ego-UAV, the fixed GBS, and a dynamic set of neighboring UAV agents $\mathcal{N}_k(t)$ within communication range $R_{\mathrm{comm}}$.
+In high-mobility scenarios, the cardinality of the neighbor set $|\mathcal{N}_k(t)|$ is volatile.
+As UAVs and users adjust positions or when node failures occur, topological links are frequently established or broken.
+Standard MLPs struggle to process such variable-length inputs because they often require zero-padding, which introduces computational waste or numerical noise.
+In contrast, our graph-based formulation allows the critic to handle these topological fluctuations naturally.
 The attention mechanism can autonomously redistribute priority weights or ignore the absence of failed nodes, ensuring stable value estimation across fragmented network states.